Above: Going Down?

 My own practice spans installation, sound, film and writing.
 It is quite broad and diverse, but generally I try to give glimpses of a world which works on an alternative logic.
 My works appear lighthearted, but they do contain sadness towards the systems which prevent such alternatives from ever being real.

-You can read about my residency with Art Gene here.
+Read about my residency with Art Gene in No More Submarine Art.

 “In which I placed commercial reproductions of the Hokusai print, ‘The Great Wave,’ into every laundromat in Chicago.
 Inspired by arriving in the mid-west, and discovering that being distant from the sea felt disconcerting.
 I imagined that the waves and rhythms within laundrettes might become a kind of urban ocean substitute for communities without collective memory of the sea”.